-Changing the focus in decision-making from legal compliance to ethical compliance is a subtle but powerful shift in dynamics and messaging.
+Changing the focus from legal compliance to ethical compliance is a subtle but powerful shift in a company’s dynamics and messaging.
 It encourages employees to consider whether an action is “right,” not merely whether it is legal.
 It also paves the way for employee incentives to align with the company’s ethical mission, such as allowing high performers to choose rewards for their colleagues or to select a nonprofit to receive a company donation.

-Aflac — which has a 15-year streak5 on Ethisphere’s annual list of the World’s Most Ethical Companies — was built on just that.
-It’s called “The Aflac Way”: a set of tenets centered on doing the right thing.
-It was written by its founders more than half a century ago, and it is as relevant today as it was at its inception; new employees even receive a bound copy of “The Aflac Way” upon joining the team.
+Aflac — which has a 17-year streak4 on Ethisphere’s annual list of the World’s Most Ethical Companies — was built on just that.
+It’s called “The Aflac Way:” a bound copy of a set of tenets centered on doing the right thing.
+It was written to reflect the sentiment of the company’s founders more than half a century ago, and it is as relevant today as it was at its inception.
+New employees even receive a copy of “The Aflac Way” upon joining the team.

-1 Business Wire.
-“Ethisphere Announces the 2021 World’s Most Ethical Companies.”
-Accessed 2.23.21.
-Published 2.23.21.
+1 Ethisphere Institute.
+“Ethisphere announces the 2023 World’s Most Ethical Companies.”
+March 13, 2023.
+Accessed 3.20.23.

 The content within is for informational purposes, for broker-facing audiences only.
 This information is not approved to distribute to prospective insureds, to prospective accounts, or to use as a solicitation.
 Misrepresenting this, or any, information to solicit or induce an insured to lapse, forfeit, or surrender an insurance policy is prohibited by law.
 Any use not specifically permitted herein is strictly prohibited.
 Aflac includes Aflac and/or Aflac New York and/or Continental American Insurance Company and/or Continental American Life Insurance Company.